zoedumas1/kwk-l1-currency-conversion-teachers-l1/README.md

 [Here’s a little more information on converting temperatures.](http://www.mathsisfun.com/temperature-conversion.html)

-<a href='https://learn.co/lessons/hs-intro-ruby-code-challenge-2' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-intro-ruby-code-challenge-2' title='Today's Code Challenge!'>Today's Code Challenge!</a> on Learn.co and start learning to code for free.</p>